Suzie1/ComfyUI_Comfyroll_CustomNodes/README.md

 hnmr293/[ComfyUI-nodes-hnmr](https://github.com/hnmr293/ComfyUI-nodes-hnmr) - ComfyUI custom nodes - merge, grid (aka xyz-plot) and others

 SeargeDP/[SeargeSDXL](https://github.com/SeargeDP) - ComfyUI custom nodes - Prompt nodes and Conditioning nodes

+LucianoCirino/efficiency-nodes-comfyui - A collection of ComfyUI custom nodes.

+SLAPaper/ComfyUI-Image-Selector - Select one or some of images from a batch